open-mmlab/mmengine/docs/en/tutorials/hook.md

   default_hooks = dict(checkpoint=dict(type='CheckpointHook', interval=5, out_dir='/path/of/directory'))
   ```

-[LoggerHook](mmengine.hooks.LoggerHook) collect logs from different components of `Runner` and write them to terminal, JSON file, tensorboard and wandb .etc.
+[LoggerHook](mmengine.hooks.LoggerHook) collects logs from different components of `Runner` and write them to terminal, JSON file, tensorboard and wandb .etc.

 If we want to output (or save) the logs every 20 iterations, we can set the `interval` parameter and configure it as follows.